Wisdom Teeth Removal in Charlotte and Cornelius, NC

 Types of Impactions for Lower and Upper Wisdom Teeth Removal

-A consultation is necessary to determine your need for lower and upper wisdom tooth removal.
-A panorex x-ray of your mouth and jaws will help determine if your wisdom teeth are impacted, if they have room to erupt properly, and how difficult it will be to have them removed.
+A consultation is necessary to determine your need for lower and upper wisdom teeth removal.
+A panorex x-ray of your mouth and jaws will help determine if your wisdom teeth are impacted, if they have room to erupt properly, and how difficult it will be to have the upper wisdom teeth removal procedure.
 The types of impactions include the following:

 - Soft Tissue Impaction: The gum tissue does not have space to retract for proper cleaning of the tooth.